squareblob/MountAugusta/Constitution.md

 ## C. Law Conflicts

-I. In the case of a conflict between two or more laws, elements of the Constitution take precedence over elements of the Criminal Code, which in turn take precedence over resolutions.
+i.
+In the case of a conflict between two or more laws, elements of the Constitution take precedence over elements of the Criminal Code, which in turn take precedence over resolutions.
 In the event of conflicts between two laws of the same precedence level, the later law prevails.
 In the event of conflict between two laws passed simultaneously, the textually later clause takes precedence.
 If a clause of a law is self-contradictory, that clause is null and void.
 All laws are superseded by the Bill of Rights should a conflict be found between a law and the Bill of Rights.

 # Article III.
 Enforcement of Augustan Law

 ## A. Detainment and Rights of the Accused

-I. Anyone within Mount Augusta may arrest any individual who is about to commit or has commited a crime; given that there is reasonable suspicion to support this arrest, and may be held for no more than 7 days without a trial request (through a post in /r/mtaugustajustice containing "[Trial Request]" in the title, and the charges clearly described in the body of that post).
+i.
+Anyone within Mount Augusta may arrest any individual who is about to commit or has commited a crime; given that there is reasonable suspicion to support this arrest, and may be held for no more than 7 days without a trial request (through a post in /r/mtaugustajustice containing "[Trial Request]" in the title, and the charges clearly described in the body of that post).
 Time spent pearled without a trial will be counted as time served.

-II.
+ii.
 All persons who are arrested for allegedly committing an offense have the right:

 > a. to remain silent;
 >